-- Caloundra State High School recognises that some students may require special arrangements and/or adjustments to their assessment, to be able to demonstrate their skills and knowledge, equitably. - Additionally, we understand that, at times, unavoidable and unexpected events may occur that impact on a student's ability to complete assessment.
-These are events that are beyond the student's control such as illness/accident, family emergency or unforeseeable technical issues. - These events do not include: - matters that could have been avoided such as misreading a due date or exam timetable or not creating a backup of digital work;
+- i.
+Caloundra State High School recognises that some students may require special arrangements and/or adjustments to their assessment, to be able to demonstrate their skills and knowledge, equitably. - ii.
+Additionally we understand that, at times, unavoidable and unexpected events may occur that impact on a student's ability to complete assessment.
+These are events that are beyond the student's control such as illness/accident, family emergency or unforeseeable technical issues. - iii.
+These events do not include: - matters that could have been avoided such as misreading a due date or exam timetable or not creating a backup of digital work; - planned absences/matters of the student's or family's choosing such as family holidays. - iv.
+In Year 7-10 these are referred to as Assessment Adjustments and can be applied for through

-- planned absences/matters of the student's or family's choosing such as family holidays. - In Years 7-9, students will be supported by their teacher to complete the assessment. - In Year 10 these are referred to as Assessment Adjustments and can be applied for through our school website using the official application form. - In Year 11 and 12 these are referred to as Access Arrangements and Reasonable Adjustments (AARA) and can be applied for through our school website using the official application form. - An AARA must be planned as early as possible to remove these barriers. - Students are not eligible for an AARA for: - unfamiliarity with the English language, - matters that could have been avoided such as misreading a task sheet or exam timetable, - matters of the student's or family's choosing such as family holidays, sporting commitments and cultural commitments.
+- our school website using the official application form. - v.
+In year 11 and 12 these are referred to as Access Arrangements and Reasonable Adjustments (AARA) and can be applied for through our school website using the official application form. - vi.
+An AARA must be planned as early as possible to remove these barriers. - vii.
+Students are not eligible for an AARA for: - unfamiliarity with the English language, - matters that could have been avoided such as misreading a task sheet or exam timetable, - matters of the student's or family's choosing such as family holidays, sporting commitments and cultural commitments.
 (These are planned absences).